-But for some quick fun, I've made this vowel game which uses worksheets you can find in my short vowel lessons.
+You can find may short vowel games, books, activities, and educational toys in the online store section of this website, but for some quick fun, I've made this simple vowel game which uses worksheets you can find in my short vowel lessons.

-First, you need to print out one of the five worksheets below.
-Each one focuses on a different vowel.
+To get started, you need to print out one of the five worksheets below.
+Each one of them focuses on a different short vowel sound.
+The vowel sound is written on the spider.

 Single player games can be played by writing down words on the web that use the short vowel sound found on the spider.
 The player scores one point for each letter so 3-letter words are worth 3 points and so on.

-If the player writes a word that uses the long vowel form (say 'ape' on the short 'a' game board) then he or she loses a point for every letter in that word.
+If the player writes a word that uses the long vowel form (say 'ape' on the short 'a' game board) then he or she loses one point for that word.
+Played alone, the student tries to see how many points he or she can score.
+When all of the blank spaces are filled in or the student can't come up with any more words, tally up the score and write it at the top of the page.

 Two or more players can play using the same game board.
 Players take turn writing words using the short vowel sounds as written on the spider.
-The first player writes a word and then colors it in.
+You can have each player pick a different color crayon or marker to keep track of their score.
+The first player writes a word using their color crayon/marker and then play moves onto the next player.

-The second player has five seconds (or whatever amount of time you determine) to begin writing a word.
-Once he or she writes a word, it gets colored in.
+The second player has ten seconds (or whatever amount of time you determine) to write a word.

 If a player cannot come up with a word within the time-frame, that player loses a turn.
 If a player writes a word that uses the long vowel sound instead of the short, that word is colored in black and the player does not get a point.

-Points are determined by how many pieces of web a player has colored in.
-Below is an example:
+Points are determined by how many pieces of web a player has colored in or how many words are written in their color.
+Below is an example using the coloring method of play:

 Player one is pink.
 He wrote "family" and then colored it in.
 Player two is green.